Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

-\begin{lem} Let $T\in\eend(G)$. \begin{enumerate} \item For $i=1,2$, and every $x,y\in G$, $(x,y)$ is a distributionally extremely scrambled pair of type $i$ if and only if $x^{-1}y$ is a distributionally irregular point of type $i$. \item For $i=1,2$, if $K\subset G$ is a distributionally extremely scrambled subset of type $i$, then for any $x\in G$, $xK$ is also a distributionally extremely scrambled set of type $i$.
+\begin{lem} Let $T\in\eend(G)$. \begin{enumerate} \item For $i=1,2$, and every $x,y\in G$, $(x,y)$ is distributionally extremely chaotic of type $i$ if and only if $x^{-1}y$ is a distributionally irregular point of type $i$. \item For $i=1,2$, if $K\subset G$ is a distributionally extremely scrambled subset of type $i$, then for any $x\in G$, $xK$ is also a distributionally extremely scrambled set of type $i$.
 In particular, for any $x\in K$, $x^{-1}K\setminus \{e\}$ consists of distributionally irregular points of type $i$. \end{enumerate} \end{lem}